HemanthCU/E-commerce-website/README.md

 5) Buyer Client - UI for the buyer to perform the necessary functions

 All servers and the Product DB are multithreaded and can handle multiple requests at the same time.
+However, buffer is not persistent for all the servers and product DB

 The response times for the actions are as follows:
 1) Seller operations: Avg time is around 3.931 ms local loopback and 24.357 ms for machines connected over LAN